soroush-04/Algorithms-Data-Structures/README.md

 - Logical and returns the first falsy value or the last value if all are truthy.
 - Logical or returns the first truthy value.
 - XOR: like a toggle switch to add/remove features.
 Also keep in mind XOR of two same numbers is zero.
+- Check LSB (least significant bit) with 'i & 1'  or 'i % 2'